 A quick Google search will land you over several live streaming service providers who offer integrated live streaming services.
-However, experts advise using OneStream Live for ready-made live streaming solutions to enjoy live streaming to multiple platforms from a single point.
+You'll, in fact, be bombarded with a number of alternative live streaming platforms.
+However, experts advise using OneStream Live for ready-made live streaming solutions to enjoy live streaming to multiple platforms from a single touchpoint.
 You can broadcast your church services on several social media and your church website at the same time using OneStream Live.
+You can broadcast a pre-recorded video, go live in real-time using any third-party app such as Zoom, OBS, XSplit, Ecamm, etc, and create a live session directly from the browser using OneStream Studio.
 You can subscribe to whichever package plan suits your needs.
 And with a few simple GUI-based steps, you can configure your accounts to OneStream Live Dashboard, that too, without having to worry about the coding hassle.

 OneStream Live’s cutting-edge technology offers a plethora of benefits for live streaming of your church service:

-- Multicast to more than 45 social media platforms, including Facebook, YouTube, Periscope, Twitch, Instagram, and many more.
+- Multicast to more than 40 social media platforms, including Facebook, YouTube, Twitch, Twitter, Instagram, and many more.

-- Schedule your pre-recorded videos for live streaming to social media up to 60 days in advance.
+- Schedule pre-recorded videos for live streaming to social media up to 60 days in advance.

-- Use real-time streaming tools such as OBS, Zoom, and XSplit to multi-stream across social media.
+- Use real-time streaming tools such as OBS, Zoom, Ecamm, and XSplit to multi-stream across social media.